boylesoftware/x2node-ws-resources/README.md

 * `patch` - The parsed `RecordPatch` object (see [x2node-patches](https://www.npmjs.com/package/x2node-patches) module) submitted with the request.
 * `prefetchQuerySpec` - Specification for the fetch DBO used to load the record to be updated.
 The default specification loads the record with all properties fetched by default, includes filters to check the existence of the parent records and locks the record exclusively.
 * `prefetchQueryParams` - Parameters for the record pre-fetch DBO.
+* `lockCollections` - Array of record type names to lock exclusively before proceeding.
+By default, only the main record type is included.
+The `prepareUpdate` hook may add more names into this array to lock the collections if modification of those collections is a side effect of the call.
 * `updateResult` - Update DBO result object.

 The hooks are: